-- Remain in the building. - In laboratories, close containers, close fume hood sashes, turn off heating apparatuses. - Close windows and doors. - Find shelter in a room with the fewest number of windows and doors

-- If the shelter-in-place directive is issued due to a hazardous materials release, the Energy Office may turn off the heating and ventilations systems to limit the movement of air.
-If this happens, DO NOT seek shelter in the laboratory.
-All occupants of Parsons Hall should go to Iddles. - If possible keep a radio, phone, or computer close by.
+- Remain in the building. - In laboratories, close containers, close fume hood sashes, turn off heating apparatuses. - Close windows and doors. - Find shelter in a room with the fewest number of windows and doors. - If the shelter-in-place directive is issued due to a hazardous materials release, the Energy Office may turn off the heating and ventilations systems to limit the movement of air.
+If this happens, DO NOT seek shelter in a laboratory. - If possible keep a radio, phone, or computer close by.